RayBenefield/transmutation/worklog.md

 # Work Log

+## #58

+Started looking at what it is going to take to create a Changelog writer for **Transmutation** and it isn't exactly the simplest project.
+I think I'm going to need to setup babel-register to use ES6 and then go from there.
+I tried importing the **Angular** writer right off the bat, but that didn't work out exactly.
+I discovered that the CLI tool for writing changelogs has a bug in it where it doesn't load a config properly if it returns a prommise in the same way it handles presets.
+So I'll probably put in a bug fix for that tomorrow.
+For now, I'm going to do one more session of just screwing around a bit with the changelog writer and if need be I'll fork and fix it on there until I can get a pull request merged.

 ## #57

 This was a VERY painful session, but was needed.
 I went through my entire commit